MKhatwa/Analyze-A-B-Test-Results/README.md

 [Mahmoud Abou Khatwa](https://github.com/MKhatwa)- sole author.

 ## Acknowledgements
-- [The Future of Work is Digital Initiative](https://egfwd.com/)- The egyptian FWD initiative for their opportunity that equiped me with the neccassery tools to make this project possible.
+- [The Future of Work is Digital Initiative](https://egfwd.com/)- The egyptian FWD initiative for their opportunity that equipped me with the neccassery tools to make this project.
 - [Udacity](https://www.udacity.com/)- Udacity's Data Analyst Advanced Nanodegree program and their instructors were extremely helpful while I was pursuing this project.